 Air quality in Swindon

-Local authorities are required by law to identify local air quality problems and to take action to tackle them.
+Local authorities are required by law to monitor local air quality problems and to take action to tackle any problems identified.

-We publish an air quality annual status report, which is reviewed and accepted by DEFRA every year.
+We do this and publish an air quality annual status report, which is reviewed and accepted by DEFRA every year.

 Pollutants and their sources